CMPT-470-Fall-2020/Code-Tutorial-App/README.md

 ```
 11. `cd server && npm start`
 12. Open another terminal, navigate to the root of the project and run the following: `cd client && npm start`.

+- To remove all running docker instances if they are not stopped through the applications front-end, you can run the command `docker rm $(docker ps -aq)` from a terminal.
+- To remove all docker images created, you can executed the `/server/docker_container_setup/delete-images.sh`(Linux/MacOS) file or `/server/docker_container_setup/delete-images.ps1` file if you are on windows.

 ## Authors
 - [Emily Chen](https://github.com/emilychen98)